← Back to Documentation

 • Start with a clean base case.
 Use your current planned allocation, retirement age, and spending target before trying optimizations.

-• Enter material cashflow offsets.
+• Enter material cash flow offsets.
 A plan without Social Security, pensions, or large recurring expenses is usually not decision-useful.

 • Use the sensitivity analysis to change one lever at a time.
 This is the fastest way to see whether spending, retirement age, or allocation matters most.